swibcon/swib-orga/cfp.md

 * decentralization, federated structures
 * consolidating open source projects
-* collaboration, community building and empowerment
+* collaboration, crowdsourcing, community building and empowerment
 * diversity sensitivity, equity, inclusion, and accessibility

 We are looking forward to receiving your proposals for presentations or